 To begin the application process for federal veteran educational benefits, veterans and dependents of veterans are encouraged to visit the GI Bill ® Website.
-Students must submit a Certificate of Eligibility to the Financial Aid Office and complete the Veterans Benefits Request Form every semester.
-You can open the form in Adobe Reader to take advantage of this interactive worksheet.
+Students must submit a Certificate of Eligibility to the Office of Student Financial Services and complete the Veterans Benefits Request Form every semester.

 - MMA offers a ‘categorical tuition waiver’ as well as a ½ fee waiver to all veterans and active duty service-members who are permanent and legal residents of Massachusetts.
 This waiver can be used for any undergraduate credit-based course, provided the student is officially enrolled in an undergraduate degree program at MMA.
 This waiver covers full tuition and ½ fees.

-- Students must submit a copy of their form DD214 to the financial aid office to receive this benefit.
+- Students must submit a copy of their form DD214 to the Office of Student Financial Services to receive this benefit.

 - If you are an actively-drilling soldier or airman of the Massachusetts National Guard, and are officially enrolled in a degree program at MMA, you are eligible for a 100% tuition and fee waiver.

-- The waiver covers mandatory tuition and fees for undergraduates (does not cover deposit, seabag, books, room and board expenses).
+- The waiver covers mandatory tuition and fees for undergraduates (does not cover enrollment fee, seabag, books, airfare, room and board expenses).
 It covers approximately 81% of the total cost of the program for Graduate Students (does not cover food, lodging and books).

-- Student must submit a Certificate of Eligibility to the MMA Financial Aid Office each semester.
+- Student must submit a Certificate of Eligibility to the MMA Office of Student Financial Services each semester.
 This certificate is issued by the Military Division of the Commonwealth of Massachusetts.
 Undergraduate students are encouraged to request a COE for 12 credits during the fall and spring semesters even if they are taking 15 or 18 credits....the cost is the same and it allows you to stretch the benefits to help with winter/summer as well.

 - To apply for these benefits and for more information, visit Massachusetts National Guard Website.

-- National Guard Reservists may also qualify for the Montgomery GI Bill (see below) through the Chapter 1606 or 1607 program.
+- National Guard Reservists may also qualify for the Montgomery GI Bill ® (see below) through the Chapter 1606 program.

 - The Welcome Home Veterans Bonus is a tax-free cash payment available to eligible United States service members activated since September 11, 2001.
 The Massachusetts State Treasurer’s Office, Veteran’s Bonus Division administers this benefit.
 To find out if you are eligible and how to apply, visit the State Treasurer’s website.
 Questions regarding this bonus should be directed to the Veterans’ Bonus Division at (617) 367-9333 x539 or by email at firstname.lastname@example.org.